×

 10. Sun-dried Tomatoes

 Feeling a tad bit fancy today?
 If you want to elevate your pizza and give it a little bit of class, throwing on some sun-dried tomatoes will definitely do the trick.
-Giving an extra burst of tomato flavour, you'll fall in love with its sweet and tangy flavour profile, but also the chewy texture it provides.
-It's great for cutting into an especially rich tasting pizza.
+Giving an extra burst of tomato flavor, you'll fall in love with its sweet and tangy profile, but also the chewy texture it provides.